omeranson/omeranson.github.io/_drafts/2018-04-23-duck-typing-in-cpp-file.md

 In the previous [part]({reference}), I showed an example of a duck-typed function in C++.
-It bothered me that I have to recompile the code for every duck (read template instantiation), and that I have to put the code in the header file.
-I'd prefer most code (except, say, adaptors) to sit in .cpp files.
+It bothered me that I have to recompile the code for every duck (due to template instantiation), and that I have to put the code in the header file.
+I'd prefer most of the code (except, say, adaptors) to sit in .cpp files.

 # Introduction